als244/ml_dataflow/README.md

 - Sequence Length
 - Model Size (llama3 arch for now, either 1B or 8B)

-**Practical note**: Critical upstream functionality (*data ingestion*, *model/loss/optimizer customization*, *model saving/loading*, *multi-worker training*, & *a wider set of common kernels such as convolutions and MoE selecting/routing/combining*) are underway.
-A true interface will be released when the basic functionality is ready.
+**Practical note**: Critical upstream functionality (*data ingestion*, *model/loss/optimizer customization*, *model saving/loading*, *multi-worker training*, & *a wider set of common kernels such as convolutions and MoE selecting/routing/combining*) is underway.

+A true interface will be released when the basic dataloading functionality is ready.

 #### Installation & Usage